-In challenging power structures, my focus is on I kroywara I.
+In challenging power structure, I focus on I kroywara I.

-I have devised this concept for I walk with you, you walk with I, in pursuit to alter violent and as imaginary to encounters aternative forms of An Other.
-This can lead to emotional and ethical tension.
-However, I believe that performing within the context of the communal and aiming at local knowledge transforms these tensions into strength.
+I have devised this concept for I walk with you, you walk with I, as imaginary to encounter others for manifestation of magic in pursuit of altering violence.
+This process can lead to emotional and ethical tension.
+However, I believe that performing within the context of communal and local knowledge transforms these tensions into strength.

 Koiwara is a ritual performed by mothers and children.
 This term is used for agricultural technologies of an indigenous community in the Caribbean, known as Kali’na.
 After moshiro – preparation by men in the whole community – each Kali’na family proceeds with koiwara: the re-burning of wood piles that are insufficiently burned.

 My practice specifically identifies with koiwara’s significance to nature, culture, and networks.

 You must be logged in to post a comment.